RERA Registration for Real Estate Projects

 - In case promoter violates the terms and conditions of the approval.

-- If authority finds involvement of promoter in any illegal and unfair practice.
+- If the authority finds the involvement of promoter in any illegal and unfair practice.

 Registration can be cancelled after giving 30 days notice to the promoter.
 In that notice competent authority has to mention the reason for such